Home Energy Rating System (HERS) Ratings - for new residential construction

 HERS | 54 (performance alternative) |

-- 100 is equivalent to a house built to energy codes of 2006
+- HERS 100 is equivalent to a house built to energy codes of 2006

-- 0 is a net-zero energy house and would have on-site power generation to generate all the power it needs, such as solar or wind
+- HERS 0 is a net-zero energy house and would have on-site power generation to generate all the power it needs to operate, such as solar or wind

 The typical HERS rating includes: